huyoujinlab/scRCAT-seq/data_processing_and_machine_learning/data_processing/README.md

 3) Trim A10 but retain A5 at R2 reads: Poly A sequences in the end of R2 were further trimmed with 5 A bases left at the 3’ side.
 "AAAAA" was used to remove reads with internal priming.
 4) Mapping: Reads are aligned to mouse genome (mm10).
 We only select uniquely mapped reads.
 5) Split reads aligned to plus stand and minus strand: This step is to prepare for step 6.
-6) Extract reads with mismatch at 3': Oligo(dT) primers can also anneal to internal A-rich sequences, a phenomenon called internal priming, leading to the generation of artifact. if "AAAAA" aligned, reads are internal priming drivern artifacts. if "GGG" don't aligned, reads are supposed to contain true polyA site.
+6) Extract reads with mismatch at 3': Oligo(dT) primers can also anneal to internal A-rich sequences, a phenomenon called internal priming, leading to the generation of artifact.
+If "AAAAA" aligned, reads are internal priming drivern artifacts.
+If "GGG" don't aligned, reads are supposed to contain true polyA site.
 7) Convert SAM to BED: As BED format file can be used as input for CAGEr R package, we generate SAM to BED.
 8) Generate CAGEset object in R: See R script generate_CAGEset_3'.R